Debut Collection

 Subscribe

-I am someone who needs a lot of reassurance.
-In my newsletter I share a lot of works-in-progress.
-See the designs I’m working on this month, hear about new events and publications.
-Get discounts codes for my books and workshops.
+This newsletter continues the story This Fragile Thing started—sharing my ongoing lived experience as a survivor of childhood sexual abuse.
+In my newsletter.
+I also share a lot of work-in-progress and recent news: see the designs I’m working on this month, hear about new events and publications, get discounts codes for my books and workshops.